How Long Should I Wear My Retainer?

 Text: An active retainer may be prescribed instead of braces if you have a minor issue.

 Hawley retainers are probably the most well-known type of retainers.
 They have a metal wire that wraps around a series of 6 teeth in order to keep them held securely in place.
-They are often prescribed for both the upper and lower teeth.
+They are often recommended for both the upper and lower teeth.
 Unlike bonded retainers, Hawley retainers can be more easily adjusted but will still wear out over time and need to be replaced every 5-8 years.

 Essix retainers are clear snap on retainers that fit over your teeth.
 These retainers need to be cleaned very well after each use but eventually the plastic will wear out and may even crack.
 Typically, Essix retainers last 1-3 years.